 The Board's terms of reference also set out those matters that must be reported to the Board, such as senior leadership changes, significant litigation or material regulatory breaches, and explain how matters that arise between scheduled meetings should be dealt with.

 Role of the directors

-The respective roles of the Chair, Senior Independent Director and Group Chief Executive are set out in the Board's terms of reference.
-The Chair's priority is to lead the Board and ensuring its effectiveness; the Group Chief Executive's priority is the management of the Group.
+The respective roles of the Chair, Senior Independent Director and Group CEO are set out in the Board's terms of reference.
+The Chair's priority is to lead the Board and ensuring its effectiveness; the Group CEO's priority is the management of the Group.
 The primary role of the Senior Independent Director is to act as a sounding board for the Chair and to serve as an intermediary for the other directors where necessary.